-- A Father to His Men: He cares a lot for his Rangers... to the point of being willing to abandon the Mojave citizens.
+- A Father to His Men: He cares a lot for his Rangers to the point of being willing to abandon the Mojave citizens.

 - Guile Hero: When asked what his proudest achievement is during his long career as a Ranger, Hanlon doesn't talk about Hoover Dam or any other military campaign, but rather tells a story about a group of NCR settlers who had gone missing and whom Hanlon was dispatched to find.
-Upon finding them, he finds that they have taken over the only water supply in the entire area, and had "self-defensed" hundreds of indigenous people to death when they tried to reclaim their water.
+Upon finding them, he finds that they have taken over the only water supply in the entire area, and had "self-defensed" over twenty of the indigenous people to death when they tried to reclaim their water.
 Hanlon tricked the settlers into believing the tribals had succeeded in wiping out Hanlon's entire Ranger squad (when in fact Hanlon had been sent alone), scaring them into abandoning the settlement and returning to California with Hanlon and thus ending the situation without further bloodshed.
 This provides an insight into how Hanlon views himself, and somewhat explains his decision to fake demoralizing battle reports to drop NCR morale, in order to force an end to the Mojave Campaign and have the troops return home to California.

 - Ink-Suit Actor: His appearance in the game is probably as close as the engine can get to what Kris Kristofferson looks like in real life.
 In fact, Kristofferson, perhaps not coincidentally, really did serve in the US Army Rangers.

 - Knight in Sour Armor: While loyal to the NCR, he's quite disillusioned about the Mojave campaign, seeing it more as a waste of life than anything.
-If you let him continue his subterfuge plot and end the game with either Mr. House or Yourself in power, he finally decides to do something about it and proverbially surfs the resulting wave of disapproval against President Kimball and scores himself a Senate seat for his hometown of Redding.
+If you let him continue his subterfuge plot and end the game with either Mr. House or yourself in power, he finally decides to do something about it and proverbially surfs the resulting wave of disapproval against President Kimball and scores himself a Senate seat for his hometown of Redding.